ELFBAR 600V2 comes with a leveled-up ultimate mouthfeel

 While the iteration is expected to continue the charm of ELFBAR's most popular and classic series, it also provides users with a more delicate taste, a more elegant appearance, and a brand-new modular design that further boosts the recycling efficiency.

 "This long-awaited iteration of our classic series, ELFBAR 600, comes on the heels of our close follow up to user feedback and continuous market research.
-We are committed to bringing our users worldwide, including in the European markets, a refreshing experience," said Victor Xiao, Chief Operating Officer of ELFBAR.
+We are committed to bringing our users worldwide, including in the UK market, a refreshing experience," said Victor Xiao, Chief Operating Officer of ELFBAR.

 Ultimate mouthfeel enhanced by QUAQ Tech combo